DGJonna97/Mini_Project_Programming/README.md

 # Mini_Project_Programming
 The group project for the programming course.
-The hand-in is a chat program, with multiple clients and a server
+The hand-in is a chat program, with multiple clients and a server.
+The code will be written in C++